 Getting a speeding ticket in Tennessee impacts car insurance rates.
-However, the driver’s age and gender has a direct impact on their rate, and the percentage increases.
+A driver’s age and gender may also have a direct impact on their rate, with male drivers paying slightly more than female drivers on average.
+This is because male drivers have been statistically proven to be riskier behind the wheel, leading to a higher likelihood of claims.
+However, in Tennessee, although there is a slight difference between male and female premiums after a speeding ticket conviction, both cases increased by 18 percent.
 In the table below, you can see the average rates before and after a speeding ticket in Tennessee for 40-year-old drivers:

 How to lower your car insurance after a speeding ticket in Tennessee

-Unfortunately, there is not much that a driver can do to prevent a speeding ticket from impacting their auto premiums.
-Even after a single speeding ticket, insurance companies will usually raise a driver’s rate to compensate for the increased risk.
-Fortunately, there are a number of things that drivers can do to lower their premiums after a speeding ticket.
+After a speeding ticket conviction, insurance companies will usually raise a driver’s rate to compensate for the increased risk.
+Multiple tickets may lead insurers to consider a driver to be high risk, which can lead to even higher rates.
+Fortunately, there are a number of things that drivers can do to help lower their premiums after a speeding ticket.

 Get quotes from other car insurance companies

 If you are unhappy with your car insurance premium after a speeding ticket, shop around for new quotes.
-One of the most effective ways to find a lower car insurance rate is obtaining quotes and switching carriers.
-In the table below, you can see the average rates before and after a speeding ticket from some of the best car insurance companies in Tennessee:
+One of the most effective ways to find a lower car insurance rate is obtaining quotes and potentially switching carriers.
+In the table below, you can see the average rates before and after a speeding ticket from various car insurance companies in Tennessee:

 *Premiums are average annual full coverage premiums for 40-year-olds